MH “UPPSALA” SADDLES AGENT

 In fact the riding academy at the Swedish University of Uppsala, second oldest still existing riding institution in the world after the Spanish Riding School in Vienna, celebrated its 350th birthday in 2013.
 It was established in part by Queen Kristina who provided funding for horses, stable and riding hall for the academy.

-It is in honor of the lineage of this historic academy that Markus Holst has named his first and very uniquely advanced dressage and general purpose saddle models “Uppsala.”
-I am proud to be the U.S. agent for MH saddles.
+It is in honor of the lineage of this historic academy that Markus Holst has named his first and very uniquely advanced dressage, general purpose and jumping saddle model lines for horse and pony sizes “Uppsala.”
+I am proud to be the North American agent for MH saddles.

 If interested, please contact me below.